 SHERPA/RoMEO can assist with journal permissions verification, though it’s best to confirm with the publisher’s policy directly.

 The UBC Library Author’s Guide to Self-Archiving, Publication Versions, and Permissions provides greater detail and context about self-archiving.

-For more than 5 items or files larger than 20MB, please zip to compress, or complete the submission form and contact email@example.com to arrange transfer of your file(s).
+For more than 5 items or files larger than 20MB, please complete this submission form and send your files to email@example.com using OneDrive.

 The University of British Columbia (UBC) maintains an open access digital repository called cIRcle for published and unpublished material created by members of the UBC community.

 By signing this License, you give UBC the non-exclusive right to copy, distribute, and transmit your Submission over the Internet through cIRcle on the terms set out below.
 Visitors to the cIRcle site will be permitted to use your Submission for non-commercial purposes, as set out in greater detail below.
 You may assign different licencing terms to govern how cIRcle visitors may use your Submission.

 The rights you grant to UBC under this License will last in perpetuity.
 References to cIRcle include any successor repository designated by UBC.